civet-software/CIVET-Django/djcivet_site/docs/_build/html/_sources/appendix5.txt

 Appendix 5: Installing in AWS-EB and Docker
 *******************************************

+“Cloud” servers are an increasingly popular low-cost alternative to locally-administered servers.
+A large number of these options are available [#f7]_ and as time goes by we hope to have instructions for multiple platforms and, of course, would greatly appreciate any community contributions along these lines.

 Amazon Web Services Elastic Beanstalk
 =====================================

-“Cloud” servers are an increasingly popular low-cost alternative to locally-administered servers.
-A large number of these options are available; [#f7]_ I'm focusing on the Amazon Web Services “Elastic Beanstalk” (AWS-EB) for the simple reason that at the time of this writing AWS provides a generous free trial option, and their instructions worked the first time I tried. [#f4]_
+Amazon Web Services “Elastic Beanstalk” (AWS-EB) was the first cloud service where we successfully deployed CIVET: At the time of this writing AWS provides a generous free trial option, and their instructions worked the first time I tried. [#f4]_

 A coherent set of instructions can be found at http://docs.aws.amazon.com/elasticbeanstalk/latest/dg/create-deploy-python-django.html.
 Then follow these steps: